Little Sister's Book and Art Emporium: Legal cases

-Little Sister's filed their claim against the federal government in 1990, but the case stalled and was not heard until October 1994.
-The trial concluded in January 1996 with a judgment for the plaintiffs.
-The court found that Little Sister's shipments had been wrongly delayed or withheld due to the "systemic targeting of Little Sisters' importations in the Customs Mail Center."
+Little Sister's filed their claim against the federal government in 1990 but the case stalled and was not heard by the Supreme Court of British Columbia until October 1994.
+The court ruled in January 1996 that Little Sister's shipments had been wrongly delayed or withheld due to the "systemic targeting of Little Sisters' importations in the Customs Mail Center" but did not strike down the legislation.
+The court ruled that banning importation of obscene material, while a violation of section 2 of the Charter, constituted a reasonable limit under section 1 and that there was no violation of the equality rights under section 15.
+Little Sister's appealed the latter portion of the decision to the British Columbia Court of Appeal, which agreed with the lower court.